 But London 2011 is quite evidently not Paris 1968.
+A new book about the ideas that led to that moment in Paris sheds light on quite how different the two countries’ traditions are.
 Laurent Kronental.
 Neglected Utopia: Photographer explores the forgotten modernist estates of Paris.
 From the 1950s to the 1980s, Paris was booming.

 LE FUMOIR PARIS.
 Towards a Taxonomy of Edgelands Literature.
 Susan Sontag, in her 1969 work Styles of Radical Will, claimed that ‘there is no such thing as empty space.

 As long as a human eye is looking there is always something to see’ (10) – foreseeing with the simplicity of her statement a watershed moment in literary and cultural criticism, the spatial turn, the effects of which are still being comprehended and incorporated into the discourse of cultural theory today.
 As criticism focused its ‘human eye’ upon spatiality, certain spaces – much as certain temporalities in the long nineteenth century – were privileged above the rest.

 Others have needed to wait until the turn of the twenty-first century to gain their share of critical attention, edgelands chief among them.
 While the edgelands – the liminal zones where both city and rural fringe end – have recently gained a popular cachet, a critical understanding of their worth and cultural impact remains underdeveloped.
 [Image by Bradley Johnson under a CC BY-NC-ND license] 1.
 2. 3.
 4. Arcades - The Arcades Project Project or The Rhetoric of Hypertext by Heather Marcelle Crickenberger.
 Paris: Capital of the 19th Century.